Manik-Sinha/monaco-project-resources/Main Project Resources/README.md

 # Resources for the Webapp

-##images
+## images

 This folder contains screenshots of the blueprints of maps.
+Add it into the main project folder where index.html resides.